-A section 501(c)(3) organization should have a formal document-retention system as well as a policy under which it keeps certain official documents permanently.
-These include: the IRS application for exemption (Form 1023 or 1023-EZ); the IRS determination letter (official written notice of tax-exemption granted); the Articles of Incorporation; the Bylaws; and corporate-meeting minutes.
+Section 501(c)(3) organizations should have a formal document-retention system as well as a policy under which it keeps certain official documents permanently.
+These include: the IRS application for exemption (Form 1023); the IRS determination letter (notice of tax-exemption granted); the Articles of Incorporation; the Bylaws; and corporate-meeting minutes.

 That fancy, gold-embossed, loose-leaf binder your organization has had since its start-up days is a lovely memento for a bookshelf but doesn't cut it as an adequate document-retention system in the electronic age.
-There should be multiple certified copies (when available) as well as additional copies for reference - (digitized or cloud-based for quick and easy retrieval) - tomorrow or ten years from now.
+There should be multiple certified copies (when available) as well as additional copies for reference, digitized or cloud-based for quick and easy retrieval - tomorrow or ten years from now.